 What are the basics of nonprofit accounting?

-The basics focus on understanding the financial statements and how to prepare them.
-Nonprofit organizations must file annual reports with state authorities.
+Moreover, the focus is on understanding financial statements and how to prepare them.
+In addition, nonprofit organizations must file annual reports with state authorities.
 These reports evaluate a nonprofit’s performance.

 What are the differences between profit vs nonprofit accounting?

 The difference centers around the bottom line.
 A for-profit company makes a profit for its owners.
-A nonprofit has two bottom lines.
-The first goal fulfills its stated mission.
-The second one provides the necessary funding to support your mission in the present time and the future.
+But, A nonprofit has two bottom lines.
+Firstly, it must fulfill its stated mission.
+Secondly, it must provide the necessary funding to support your mission in the present time and the future.

 Nonprofit organizations, known as public benefit corporations, receive revenue from a combination of: